sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-17-middle-of-the-linked-list.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---

-# Middle of the Linked List in Java

 Given the head of a singly linked list, return its middle node.
 If the list has two middle nodes, return the second middle.